blues/app-accelerators/30-indoor-air-quality-and-gas-leak/README.md

 You can optionally create a more recognizable name for the air quality monitors in the project, which is used in SMS alerts.
 To do this, configure an environment variable that lists the Node IDs and their names:

+1. In Notehub, click "Events" and inspect the `*#aqi` events.
+The event filename looks like `<NodeID>#aqi.qo` ) - the node's ID is the string of characters before the `#` sign.
+Make a note of the node ID, or copy it to be pasted later.
-1. In Notehub, click the Notecard Device corresponding to the gateway.
+2. Click the Notecard Device corresponding to the gateway.
-2. Click the "Environment" tab.
+3. Click the "Environment" tab.
-3. Add an environment variable with the name `node_names`.
-The value of the environment variable should follow the format `NodeID:FriendlyName;NoteID2:FriendlyName2;`.
-For example `203733589236550300220032:Main Office;203733589236550300220033:Workshop`.
+4. Add an environment variable with the name `node_names`.
+The value of the environment variable should follow the format `NodeID:FriendlyName;NoteID2:FriendlyName2;`, that is, the node ID followed by a colon (`:`) followed by the name and finally a semi-colon (`;`).
+For example setting `node_names` to `203733589236550300220032:Main Office;203733589236550300220033:Workshop` names the node with ID ending `32` as "Main Office" and the node with ID ending `33` as "Workshop".
 5. Click "Save".

-Once configured, the name rather than the Node ID will be used in SMS alerts.
+Once the node names are configured, the name rather than the node ID will be used in SMS alerts.

 ### Testing the Route